 Serve these keto gluten-free pancakes while hot with keto-friendly toppings of your choice!

-Nuts - Crushed walnuts or pecans are my personal favorite toppings that bring extra flavors, crunchiness, and some healthy fats into the meal.
+Nuts - Crushed walnuts or pecans are my personal favorite toppings that bring extra flavors, crunchiness, and some healthy fats to our low carb pancakes.

 Fresh berries - Pancakes and berries (and fresh whipping cream!!!) are a match made in heaven!

 HOMEMADE SUGAR-FREE CRANBERRY SAUCE - This homemade cranberry sauce will be a perfect addition to my low carb keto pumpkin pancake recipe.

 Dark chocolate - Shredded dark chocolate over freshly made, warm pancakes sounds super yum!
 Do you know what sounds even more delicious?
 Keto-friendly chocolate melted in the microwave and poured on top of the pancakes tower!!!

 KETO CARAMEL SAUCE- This sugar-free caramel sauce is so delicious and easy-to-make at home!
 It will go well with these pancakes, creating a heavenly delicious keto pumpkin breakfast.

 KETO NUTELLA CHOCOLATE SPREAD - Yet another quick and easy sugar-free and keto-friendly topping idea to make at home.
 Perfect to have with pancakes, waffles, crepes, toasts, etc.

 Following this recipe, you'll make 12 delicious gluten-free pancakes that are also low in carbs.
 Every single pancake will contain around 1.5g net carbs.